cslev/pcap_generator/README.md

                         Specify the name of the input CSV file.
 For syntax, see input.csv.example!
   -o OUTPUT, --output OUTPUT
-                        Specify the output PCAP file's name! .pcap extension is not needed!
+                        Specify the output PCAP file's basename!
+Output will be [output].[PACKETSIZE]bytes.pcap extension is not
+                        needed!
   -p PACKETSIZES, --packetsizes PACKETSIZES
                         Specify here the required packetsize!
 In case of more than one, just create a comma separated list such as